Constraining the SMEFT Extended with Sterile Neutrinos at FCC-ee: Monophoton Constraints at FCC-ee

-\item Coefficients of the four-fermion and effective $Z$ interactions with two light neutrinos and the effective $W^\pm$ interactions involving a light neutrino;
+\item WCs of the four-fermion and effective $Z$ interactions with two light neutrinos and the effective $W^\pm$ interactions involving a light neutrino;

-with $\rho,\sigma = e,\mu,\tau$, modifying the SM process $e^+e^- \to \sum \nu \bar{\nu} \gamma$.
-We note that the couplings $C_{\nu e}^{S,LL}$, $C_{\nu e}^{T,LL}$ and $W_\nu^R$ are not present in the Dirac case, again because we do not add the RH neutrino $\nu_R$.
-In the Majorana case, these operators do not interfere with the SM; thus, constraints on them can be obtained from the limits on the diagonal and off-diagonal couplings in Eqs.~\eqref{eq:diagonal} and~\eqref{eq:off-diagonal}, respectively, in the limit $m_{N_2} \to 0$.
+with $\alpha,\beta = e,\mu,\tau$, modifying the SM process $e^+e^- \to \sum \nu \bar{\nu} \gamma$.
+We note that the WCs $C_{\nu e}^{S,LL}$, $C_{\nu e}^{T,LL}$ and $W_\nu^R$ are not present in the Dirac case.
+In the Majorana case, these operators do not interfere with the SM; thus, constraints on them can be obtained from the limits on the diagonal and off-diagonal WCs in Eqs.~\eqref{eq:diagonal} and~\eqref{eq:off-diagonal}, respectively, in the limit $m_{N_2} \to 0$.
 New physics contributions to $C_{\nu e}^{V,LL}$, $C_{\nu e}^{V,LR}$, $\delta W_\nu^L$ and $\delta Z_\nu^L$, meanwhile, interfere with the SM, depending on the flavour of the fields involved.
-Interference with the SM can be the leading effect of these operators, and must be taken into account when deriving limits on the associated $\nu$SMEFT coefficients in Sec.~\ref{sec:discussion}.
+Interference with the SM can be the leading effect of these operators, and must be taken into account when deriving limits on the associated $\nu$SMEFT WCs in Sec.~\ref{sec:discussion}.

 \end{itemize}